 Since the surgery in 2013, I am no longer experiencing intermittent loss of sensation on my legs.
 In exchange, I now have limited flexibility and movement and I am unable to stay in one position for long (sitting, standing, etc.) but yes, I am mobile.

 The medical certificate my doctor issued included the following, make sure that your doctor will include the same:

 - if affiliated with a hospital it is a good idea to use the hospital’s letterhead

 - indicate the name of the patient and diagnosis

 - describe the condition

 - indicate the type of disability you are applying for

-- signature, full name, and PRC License number
+- the signature, full name, and PRC License number

 What are the benefits attached to a PWD ID?